Will there be Any faith?

 was faith in God and faith in Jesus.
 Everyone has faith in something - their wife or husband, their home, their job, their car, bridges, the New Green Plan, government, and other things they depend on to get through life.
 However, it doesn't seem that Jesus was concerned about not finding faith in the government or in our job when He returns.

 Who gets justice?

 Also note what He said about who will get justice - "his chosen ones".
 Everyone seems to think those in their "church" are the "chosen ones".
 But, think about it.
 If there are over 2 billion people currently on the earth who claim to be "Christian", why would Jesus have been worried?
-He had to have known there would be many claiming to be faithful.
+He had to have known there would be many only claiming to be faithful, and even that by their own definition.
 Are you "chosen" just because you call Him Lord?
-Remember His concern on that point in Luke 6:46:
+Remember His concern on that point in Luke 6:46 and Matthew 7:21:

 This is the point where everyone says, "What do you mean?
 We do what He says!"
 That's where we disagree completely.
 It is an historical fact that, beginning in the second century, after the death of Christ and His apostles, the "church" began to change its practices.
 That is a generic way of saying that the "church" began not doing what He says and started following their own paths (Mark 7:9

 9And he continued, "You have a fine way of setting aside the commands of God in order to observe your own traditions!"

 ).
 It was the beginning of a great "apostasy" or "falling away" from faith in God.
 As time went on, more and more excuses were found to not do what He says.
 And it is a fact that most churches have gone their own way, but it is all in the same general direction - away from the word of God.